Mbutler22/Wine-Physiochemical-Analysis/README.md

 * Jupyter notebooks
     * ETL Process - Data from both datasets were loaded into jupyter notebook and ETL process was performed to identify possible missing values and inconsistencies in our data
     * Machine Learning (unsupervised) - Matplotlib, Numpy
-    * Machine Learning (supervised) - Seaborn, Sklearn
+    * Machine Learning (supervised) - Seaborn, Sklearn, Numpy, Matplotlib, Joblib
 * HTML / CSS

 ## Tableau Visualizations